xor2003/masm2c/README.md

 Sure ASM2C is better but it written on swift and less instructions supported, also only protected mode.

-TODO: add FPU instructions support, VGA 320x200x256 support, keyboard?
+TODO: add FPU instructions support, keyboard?

 Execute to convert asm to C: